omec-project/sdcore-docs/overview/architecture.rst

 same QoS classification grouped under one slice.
 Network slice selection is achieved through 3GPP-specified network functions like Network Slice Selection Function (NSSF) and Network Repository Function (NRF).
 NSSF helps in mapping the device/flow to a specific slice and steering the device/flow traffic to the right set of core network elements.
-SD-Core’s 5G implementation natively includes both NSSF and NRF for slice selection.
+SD-Core's 5G implementation natively includes both NSSF and NRF for slice selection.
-As described earlier, SD-Core’s P4-based dual-core UPF allows for the monitoring of all 4G/5G traffic with fine-grained granularity using INT.
-This effectively means that with the P4- based dual-core UPF, it is possible to conduct per packet network monitoring to track whether slice-specific SLAs are being met and automatically adapt network behavior by changing per slice resource allocations, QoS priorities etc., to automatically sustain the required network performance using closed-loop control.
+SD-Core's BESS-UPF provides comprehensive monitoring capabilities with per-flow latency and throughput metrics.
+This allows operators to track whether slice-specific SLAs are being met and make informed decisions about network behavior by adjusting per-slice resource allocations, QoS priorities, and other parameters to maintain the required network performance.

 SD-Core Deployment Options
 --------------------------